Before Final Fantasy XV came out, Tabata gave an interview about the progress of the game and gave this curious description of his development team:

 “Because of that, there was a time I told off the team, saying, ‘We’re not special.
 Wake Up.’
 Yet, I realized that when Final Fantasy XV news was made public, this wasn’t only inside the company.
 Everyone has FF disease.”

-Wow, this is like internet speak of calling his team members and even fans a “cancer”.
+Wow, this is like internet speak of calling his team members and even fans a “disease”.
 What prompted this diagnosis?

 “It refers to people within the company who can’t imagine anything other than their own view of Final Fantasy.
 Since the root is a strong self-affirmation, one’s own view of Final Fantasy takes more priority than the team’s success.
 If that view of Final Fantasy isn’t fulfilled, then they’re convinced that it’s bad for Final Fantasy.
 They think, ‘Since Final Fantasy is a special team, then we are also special because we are making it.
 When the new Final Fantasy comes out, everybody is going to be so into it.’
 But that’s not the reality of the situation, is it?”